all-in-one-of/snippets/CG_Ref.md

 # 101:
    - Dont make excuses.
    - Dont save on hardware
-   - Pipelines: to make data and information flow throu department easy
+   - Pipelines: to make data and information flow throu easy

 References
    - Refer to human scale and relations